This programme is ideal if you want to go on to higher-level study in media production or screen arts, or aren't sure exactly what area to focus on.

 - Emphasis on practical skills and project-based learning: you could be developing a performance piece based on a fable or myth, or making your own videos.

-- Lecturers who are eager to share their industry experience with you.
+- Learn from Lecturers who are eager to share their industry experience with you.

 - Access to Unitec's excellent performing arts facilities.